DeltaAlphaKappa/dkanelis.github.io/_pages/research.md

 [Contact to request a draft](mailto:d.kanelis1@lancaster.ac.uk){: .btn--cool}

-### Do firms manage their disclosure behaviour to demonstrate their (recovery) potential?
+### Do firms manage their disclosure behaviour to demonstrate their potential?
 Evidence from credit watch placements

 ### Abstract